Dallas is located in north central Texas, 35 miles east of Fort Worth, 245 miles northwest of Houston, and 300 miles north of the Gulf of Mexico.

 Klyde Warren Park opened in 2012 and is named after the son of billionaire Kelcy Warren who donated $10 million for its development.

 Dallas Arboretum & Botanical Garden is only 15 minutes from Downtown Dallas, and houses 19 named gardens.

 The 171-meter Reunion Tower, also known as “The Ball” is crowned with an openwork geodesic dome illuminated at night by 259 LEDs.

-John F. Kennedy Memorial Plaza – Conceived to represent the “freedom of John F. Kennedy’s spirit”, the memorial comprises a square room without a roof, with concrete walls 15 x 15 meters long and 9 meters high.
+Conceived to represent the “freedom of John F. Kennedy’s spirit”, the John F Kennedy Memorial Plaza comprises a square room without a roof, with concrete walls 15 x 15 meters long and 9 meters high.

 Meadows Museum is home to one of the largest assemblages of Spanish art outside of Spain.

-Dallas Zoo – Established in 1888, it is the oldest and largest zoological park in Texas managed by the non-profit Dallas Zoological Society.
+Established in 1888, Dallas Zoo is the oldest and largest zoological park in Texas managed by the non-profit Dallas Zoological Society.
 It is home to over 2,000 animals representing 406 species.

-Dallas World Aquarium – This aquarium situated in an altered warehouse from 1924 has more than just fish.
-Mundo Maya keeps ocelots, American flamingos, and a variety of colourful passerine birds and owls to go with its vibrant angelfish and axolotls.
+The Dallas World Aquarium, first situated in an altered warehouse from 1924 has more than just fish.
+Mundo Maya keeps ocelots, American flamingos, and a variety of colorful passerine birds and owls to go with its vibrant angelfish and axolotls.

-Do you have any interesting or fun facts about Dallas that we’ve missed?
-Share them here in the comments section below!
+Do you know fun facts about Dallas?
+Share them in the comments below!